Planning for Incapacity

 The recent death of Bob Hope at age 100 is a reminder as to how long individuals can live in modern times.
 This added longevity creates a need for individuals to not only plan for death but, to also consider how they would handle life’s everyday tasks if they were plagued with extended periods of diminished capacity.

-Thirteen years ago, the Supreme Court ruled on a case that clarified one’s rights to make decisions regarding one’s own medical treatment, as an interpretation of the 14th Amendment due process liberty interest.
-See Cruzan v.
-Director, Missouri Department of Health, 497 U.S. 261 (1990).
-This decision specifically protected one’s right to refuse life sustaining treatment.
-Without such a right, individuals could amass astronomical medical expenses and suffer diminishing quality of life, both burdens on surviving family members.
+Almost thirty years ago, the Supreme Court ruled on a case that clarified one’s rights to make decisions regarding one’s own medical treatment, as an interpretation of the 14th Amendment due process liberty interest.
+See

 Given the importance of the decision as to whether artificial means should be used to prolong someone’s life, it is necessary that this choice be unequivocal.
 The clearest way to honor someone’s wishes and avoid conflicting instructions is to provide written documentation in advance that specifies what types of heroic measures are wanted.
 The most common forms of advance medical directives are healthcare proxies and living wills.

 States have codified the right of an individual (“principal”) to appoint an “agent” (usually a spouse, adult child or trusted friend) to make medical decisions on his or her behalf when that person is incapable of doing so.
 Although states may differ as to the form of their healthcare proxy, generally, the following minimum information would be needed:

 - the names of the principal and agent;

 - statement of intent giving the agent authority to make health care decisions on the principal’s behalf;

 - signature and date by the principal; and